mlcommons/medperf/docs/mlcube_models.md

 4. __`project`__:

-   Contains the actual implementation of the mlcube.
-This includes all project-specific code, `Dockerfile` for building docker containers of the project and requirements for running the code.
+       Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and equirements for running the code.

 5. __`project/mlcube.py`__: